-The ethanol industry plays an important role in Minnesota's economy, contributing between $1 billion to $2 billion annually to the state's gross domestic product.
+The ethanol industry plays an important role in Minnesota's economy, contributing $2 billion annually to the state's gross domestic product (GDP).

 Following the enactment of the RFS and EISA in 2005 and 2007 respectively, ethanol production in the United States has steadily increased.
 In tandem with this increase, more ethanol plants have been established and more jobs have been created which in turn has had a tremendous impact on the economy.

-In the study, ABF Economics concluded that Minnesota' ethanol industry contributed $1.5 billion to the state's economy in 2020, generated $4.4 billion in revenue for Minnesota businesses, $964 million in household income, supported nearly 14,500 full time jobs and paid $131 million to state and local taxes.
+In Minnesota, a study by the University of Minnesota Extension said the ethanol industry contributed $2.7 billion to the state's GDP in 2022, generated $8 billion in economic activity for Minnesota businesses, $1.9 billion in household income, supported 25,820 full time jobs and paid $183.8 million to state and local taxes.

 The ethanol industry’s expenditure included corn, industrial chemicals, electricity, natural gas, water, labor and services such as maintenance, insurance and general overheads.
 Spending for these goods and services represented the purchase of output of other industries that operate in Minnesota.